How we're tackling the impact of climate change in Rushmoor.

 In doing so, our councillors pledged to make the council carbon neutral, and Aldershot and Farnborough greener and more sustainable.

 Our climate change vision

-We have a 10-year vision which has the following principles which set out what we are trying to achieve:
+We have a 10-year vision, which has the following principles that set out what we are trying to achieve:

 - Protect and enhance the environment and conserve and encourage biodiversity

 - The built environment and infrastructure to reflect sustainability, while enabling prosperity